viniciusk/HybridLogin/README.md

 # HybridLogin
-A one pager that allows you to sign in and sign up.
+A one-pager that allows you to sign in and sign up.